Kaamesh2002/Anomaly_Detector/README.md

 ## Features
 ### Model:

-- '#Anomaly Detection': Utilizes the Gaussian distribution to model the data.
+- `#Anomaly Detection`: Utilizes the Gaussian distribution to model the data.
 By estimating the mean and variance of the data, the model defines what constitutes "normal" behavior.
 - Probability Calculation: Computes the probability density function (PDF) for each data point.
 Points with low probability values are considered potential anomalies.
 ### Thresholding: